Bachelor of Arts (BA)

 Put your classroom learning to the test with Co-op job placements throughout the region and beyond.
 Co-op helps you to gain beneficial skills such as how to build your resumé, apply for jobs, expand your professional network and earn money to pay for tuition.

-The Bachelor of Arts (BA) in Creative Writing is a four-year UBC degree with courses in poetry, creative non-fiction, short fiction, novel, playwriting, screenplay, writing with media, editing and publishing, and writing and community learning.
+The Bachelor of Arts (BA) in Creative Writing is a four-year UBC degree with courses in poetry, creative non-fiction, short fiction, novel, playwriting, screenplay, writing with media, editing and publishing, spoken word, and writing and community learning.
 It is designed to build students’ range and confidence to the professional level, while familiarizing them with practical aspects of the writing life.
-Students apply to major in Creative Writing after the completion of two years (60 credits) by submission of a portfolio of their writing.
+Students apply to major in Creative Writing after the completion of their first year.

 Students also have the opportunity to study Creative Writing as a minor in combination with another discipline or to combine their major in Creative Writing and the requirements of another BA program that offers a combined major (currently Art History and Visual Culture, Cultural Studies, and English).